 Some say this type of counter must be sealed.
-Waterlox is a popular sealant, made from tung oil.
+Waterlox is a popular sealant, based on tung oil (from the seeds of the Chinese tung tree).
 Marine sealer, made for use on boat hulls, does an excellent job of waterproofing wood.
 Extra sealer around the sink area is advised.

-Others leave the counters unsealed, instead, they rely on gentle use and regular treatment with oil: olive, tung (from the seeds of the Chinese tung tree), or food-safe mineral oil (which may be sold as "butcher block oil"), sometimes incorporating a little beeswax.
+Others leave the counters unsealed, instead, they rely on gentle use and regular treatment with oil: olive, tung, or food-safe mineral oil (which may be sold as "butcher block oil"), sometimes incorporating a little beeswax.